johnvimalrajtb/sudoku/README.md

     1. Intialize the given input in multidimentional array.
     2. Iterate through each cell until end of that cell (x= M-1,y= N)
-    3. Match the neighbor for (0-9)
+    3. Match the neighbour for (0-9)
     4. If there is no match assign that no to the cell.
-    5. Move to next cell.repeat 3.
+    5. Move to next cell repeat 3.
     6. Any step failed return with error.
     7. On Complte print Solved Sudako Board.